anmol-thapa/token-trace/README.md

 - macOS only.
 The app writes to `~/.claude/settings.json`, `~/.codex/config.toml`, and `~/.env` and uses `pkill` to restart CLI tools after config changes.
 These paths and commands are macOS/Linux specific.
 - No account or API key required.
 Everything is local.
 - The NDJSON database is stored in Electron's userData directory (`~/Library/Application Support/tokentrace/` on macOS).
+- Force-quitting the app (kill -9, crash) will leave proxy URLs set in your tool configs until the next launch, at which point the app detects the unclean exit and cleans them up automatically.
+In the meantime, your tools will get connection refused errors from the dead proxy.